-Students in the Microsoft program are required to purchase an external USB powered portable hard drives for use in hands-on training.
+Students in the Microsoft program are required to purchase an external USB powered portable hard drive for use in hands-on training.
 Students will install both workstation and server operating systems on these drives using virtualization software.
 The focus of the program will depend on current corporate demands.
 The training is hands-on to better prepare you for the job market.

 Classes meet once per week or twice per week for a total of three to five hours weekly for a full semester.
 Plan on additional time outside of class to complete labs not finished in class.